Public reaction

 "That tarmac will be crumbled and it will be so gravely by the summer kids be falling off all the time"

 "Is this a joke?
-Who signed off on that?"
+Who signed off on that?"and

 "As a community what can we do about this?